lyndskg/black-scholes-cpp/README.md

 > - <ins>Rho</ins>: Illustrates the sensitivity of the option price to changes in the risk-free interest rate.

-3. **Implied Volatility Calculation**:  A function to calculate implied volatility, an important parameter in option pricing.
+3. **Implied Volatility Calculation**:
+> A function to calculate implied volatility, an important parameter in option pricing.

-4. **Heston Model Integration**: `black-scholes-cpp` is enhanced to incorporate equations from the Heston model, allowing for a more nuanced understanding of volatility dynamics.
+5. **Heston Model Integration**:
+> `black-scholes-cpp` is enhanced to incorporate equations from the Heston model, allowing for a more nuanced understanding of volatility dynamics.

-5. **Calibration Procedure for Heston Model**: The implementation includes a robust calibration procedure to estimate Heston model parameters based on market data.
-Calibration ensures that the model aligns with observed market prices, enhancing its predictive power.
+7. **Calibration Procedure for Heston Model**:
+> The implementation includes a robust calibration procedure to estimate Heston model parameters based on market data.
+> - Calibration ensures that the model aligns with observed market prices, enhancing its predictive power.

-6. **Volatility Surface Calculation**: `black-scholes-cpp` calculates the implied volatility surface using the Heston model, offering a comprehensive view of implied volatilities across various strike prices and maturities.
+9. **Volatility Surface Calculation**:
+> `black-scholes-cpp` calculates the implied volatility surface using the Heston model, offering a comprehensive view of implied volatilities across various strike prices and maturities.

-7. **Monte Carlo Simulation**: A sophisticated Monte Carlo simulation is implemented to generate random paths for both the underlying asset price and volatility based on the Heston model.
-This feature adds a layer of realism to the pricing model.
+11. **Monte Carlo Simulation**:
+> A sophisticated Monte Carlo simulation is implemented to generate random paths for both the underlying asset price and volatility based on the Heston model.
+> - This feature adds a layer of realism to the pricing model.

-8. **Historical Volatility Analysis**: Functionality is incorporated to calculate historical volatility based on historical price data.
-This analysis provides insights into the historical behavior of the underlying asset's volatility.
+13. **Historical Volatility Analysis**:
+> Functionality is incorporated to calculate historical volatility based on historical price data.
+> - This analysis provides insights into the historical behavior of the underlying asset's volatility.

+15. **Sensitivity Analysis**:
-9. **Sensitivity Analysis**: The project extends its capabilities to perform sensitivity analysis using the Heston model.
-Exploring the impact of varying input parameters, such as mean reversion speed, volatility of volatility, and correlation, allows users to assess the model's sensitivity to different market conditions.
+> `black-scholes-cpp` extends its capabilities to perform sensitivity analysis using the Heston model.
+> - Exploring the impact of varying input parameters, such as mean reversion speed, volatility of volatility, and correlation, allows users to assess the model's sensitivity to different market conditions.

+16. **Visualizations**:
-10. **Visualizations**: To enhance user understanding, the project incorporates visualizations using plotting libraries.
-Users can intuitively interpret option prices, implied volatility surfaces, Greeks, and other relevant metrics.
+> To enhance user understanding, `black-scholes-cpp` incorporates visualizations using plotting libraries.
+> Users can intuitively interpret option prices, implied volatility surfaces, Greeks, and other relevant metrics.

 &nbsp;